golang/geo/README.md

 dependencies on most of the In Progress files before they can begin to be started.

+*   BoundaryOperation
-*   Builder - Next on the list.
-This is a robust tool for creating the various Shape types from collection of simpler S2 types.
+*   Builder - This is a robust tool for creating the various Shape types from collection of simpler S2 types.
-*   BuilderGraph - Next on the list.
+*   BuilderGraph
-*   BuilderLayers - Next on the list.
+*   BuilderLayers
-*   BuilderSnapFunctions - Next on the list.
+*   BuilderSnapFunctions
 *   ClosestEdgeQuery
 *   ClosestPointQuery
 *   ConvexHullQuery
 *   CrossingEdgeQuery
-*   Error - May not be needed as it's just declaring a number of predefined Errors.
+*   EdgeTesselator
 *   PointCompression
 *   PointIndex
 *   PolygonBuilder
 *   RegionIntersection
 *   RegionUnion
+*   Projections
 *   ShapeUtil - Most of this will end up in s2_test.
-*   idSetLexicon
+*   lexicon
 *   priorityqueuesequence
-*   sequenceLexicon
-*   valueLexicon